How do we know that the Gardasil® vaccine is safe?

 Internationally, the safety of HPV vaccines has been tested and approved by the World Health Organization’s Global Advisory Committee on Vaccine Safety”.

-Since HPV vaccine was licensed in 2006 research has been conducted all over the world that demonstrates that the vaccine is safe and prevents cancer.
-The evidence has been steadily growing since 2006 and now a large bank of research exists which proves the safety and effectiveness of this vaccine.
-This heat map shows the countries which have conducted most research on HPV vaccine however, studies have been conducted worldwide which confirm that HPV vaccination is the right way to protect girls from cervical cancer.
+Since HPV vaccine was licensed in 2006 research has been conducted all over the world that shows that the vaccine is safe and prevents cancer.
+The evidence has been steadily growing since 2006 and now an enormous bank of research exists which proves the safety and effectiveness of this vaccine.

 Click here to read more about the research.